tech-lover-1510/tech-lover-1510/README.md

-# Hi, I'm Rakshan 👋 🚀
+# Hi there! 👋 I'm Rakshan, an Aerospace admirer 🚀

-Aerospace Engineering Student
 <img src = 'https://github.com/tech-lover-1510/tech-lover-1510/blob/main/banner1' height ="300" width="100000">
 "I'm an aerospace engineering student specializing in unmanned aerial vehicles (UAVs) and modern control theory.
 My passion lies in designing and implementing cutting-edge control systems for UAVs and various aircraft, aiming to enhance flight precision and efficiency.
 With a basic understanding of aerodynamics and systems engineering, I am dedicated to pushing the boundaries of aerial technology and contributing innovative solutions to the aerospace industry."